vreverdy/magrathea-pathfinder/README.md

 ## Requirements

-In any case, you need to link paths to the HDF5 library.
+In any case, you need to link paths to the HDF5 library, and to oneTBB.

 To produce maps, the Healpix library is required,